-"Damn."
-The name of that infamous club jolted his memory and the heavy ex-cop rubbed his lips,as he said, "I'm looking for work in films as a cop expert.
+"A lifetime ago," the heavy ex-cop licked his lips, as he said, "I'm looking for work in films as a cop expert.
 No one out here knows about that shit.
 They think I'm a decorated cop.
 I am too, but if they were to find out other things, I'd be screwed."

 "So you're asking a favor?"
 Scottie was fishing for an edge.
 Johnny Z might be over the hill, but he had friends here and in New York.

-"Yes," he hissed the word as an agreement to whatever we asked of him later.
+"Yes," he hissed in agreement to whatever we asked of him later.

 "Then come on in.
 Your friends too.
 Free of charge."

 "I'll make good for you."
-Johnny Z breathed easy.
-He ushered in his friends.
+Johnny Z ushered in his friends.
 They tipped the bartenders with largesse.
 When he left alone, Johnny Z duked me a c-note.